automl/amltk/docs/guides/tasks.md

 ```

 We can think about what events we would like to emit for this task.
 We could of course emit
-an event for the task completing but we can already use [`RETURNED`][amltk.scheduling.Task.RETURNED]
+an event for the task completing but we can already use `RETURNED` for this.
-for this.

 After some thinking, you might decide an interesting event is that we have found a seed
 that produces the longest seen running count.
 Let's call this event, `LONGEST_RUN` which